This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 Difficulty Select

-- Like the arcade game, the difficulty select has assigned the same track which would eventually be used for the main menu.
+- Like the arcade game, the difficulty select has assigned the same track which would be eventually used for the main menu.

 Character Select